nicolasbauw/tzfile/README.md

 # libtzfile

-This library reads and parses the system timezone information files (TZ Files) provided by IANA.
-The library will return a Tz struct containing the TZfile fields as described in the man page (<http://man7.org/linux/man-pages/man5/tzfile.5.html>).
+This library reads the system timezone information files (TZ Files) provided by IANA, and returns in a struct its different fiels, as described in the man page (<http://man7.org/linux/man-pages/man5/tzfile.5.html>).

-Work in progress.